From SCORM to Tin-Can

 How We Use Tin-Can API

 With Tin-Can API, you will be able to capture various activities of your users at levels of detail never seen before in traditional learning management systems.
-LearnDash is implementing Tin-Can API in a variety of ways, including:
+Launch your Tin-Can published courses with our GrassBlade integration integrates tightly with the GrassBlade LRS (although any LRS can be used).

-- Learning Record Store via Advanced Distributive Learning and SaltBox
+- Learning Record Store via Advanced Distributive Learning and GrassBlade.

-- Launching of Tin-Can Courses via GrassBlade integration
+- Launching of Tin-Can Courses via our GrassBlade integration.

 Learning Record Store